HIV-associated Neurocognitive Disorder (HAND)

 In the early stages of the disease, mental status examination findings may be entirely normal.
 In such cases, neuropsychological testing is especially useful and can help to detect mild, early cognitive abnormalities.
 This testing can help to quantify and determine the specific pattern of the cognitive abnormality.

-Several neuropsychologic screening tests have been proposed; the most widely accepted is the modified HIV dementia scale, although this scale has been found to be sensitive only for the most severe forms of impairment.
-The scale consists of 4 subsets that target memory (eg, recall, registration), psychomotor speed, constructional ability, and concentration.
+Several neuropsychological screening tests have been proposed; the most widely accepted is the modified HIV dementia scale, although this scale has been found to be sensitive only for the most severe forms of impairment.
+The scale consists of 4 subsets that target memory (ie, recall, registration), psychomotor speed, constructional ability, and concentration.
 A total of 12 points can be earned, and a score lower than 6 points is considered abnormal.
 The test takes 10 minutes to administer and can be given by a nonneurologist.
 These tests are useful diagnostic adjuncts, but the results cannot solely determine the presence of HAND.
 Because false-negatives can occur with screening tests, a patient with a negative screening test may require more in-depth neuropsychological testing.
-[34]
+[37]

 In advancing disease, tests that explore the following abilities may be helpful: